• Skip to primary navigation

 Budgeting in New Zealand: in conclusion

 I know, it’s a long post.
 But you made it to the end, congrats!
 Now you know all about our New Zealand expenses.
-Even though it was the most expensive place we traveled during our 5-month trip, it was also our favorite country.

 I fell in love with the incredibly varied nature, the beautiful wide skies, the friendly people, and the relaxed pace of things which altogether added up to an ultimate feeling of freedom and happiness.
-New Zealand is one of my favorite countries in the world and I hope this post has convinced you that you can make a New Zealand budget trip.

 Below you can download the New Zealand budget breakdown infographic, happy travels!